maxmoeller-147/MERN-Project/README.md

-# DATING APP (MERN Project)
+# MESSAGE APP (MERN Project)

 This project is a **backend API** that provides profile management, connections, user authotentication and real time chats.
-Is built for a MERN (MongoDB, Express, React, NodeJS) based Dating and chatting app.
+Is built for a MERN (MongoDB, Express, React, NodeJS) based Message app.

 ---